draisy/draisy.github.io/source/_posts/2014-10-22-ironboard-interactions.markdown

   end
 ```

 <p>In these methods, I use mechanize to search through all the links that include 'daily-schedules' in the URL, and select the last one (aka the most recent) to click.
 Then, I use nogokiri to display the welcome greeting for the day.
-The display method also uses nogokiri to parse the html table that contains the plan and todos for the day.</p>
+The display_plan method also uses nogokiri to parse the html table that contains the plan and todos for the day.</p>

 ```ruby
   def display_labs